afrase/plugin.video.funimation/README.md

 + add more ways to browse shows
 + get show icons from different site
 + context menu for getting show details
++ switch to PS3 API because it appears to have higher resolution images and might be better developed.

 Known issues
 ------------